 That can be all sorts of fun, trying to get around and over those using P&S cameras held out so far in front of them the camera is in front of your own camera.

-Life's like that at times.
-I got some shots I liked and we lost very little money, while hearing some good Appalachian music, and popping many quarters into slot machines (fortunately, my wife walks among gods with Charles Town slots--she's won both times we've visted.
-Not much, but enough for a couple of meals).
+ring some good Appalachian music, and popping many quarters into slot machines (fortunately, my wife walks among gods with Charles Town slots--she's won both times we've visted.
+Not much, but enough for a couple of meals).The lens is sharp at all of the settings I used.
+It handles very easily, so following action is a simple matter.

 No comments: